List of Swiss cheeses

 Technically Swiss-type cheeses are "cooked", meaning made using thermophilic lactic fermentation starters, incubating the curd with a period at a high temperature of 45°C or more.
 Since they are later pressed to expel excess moisture, the group are also described as "'cooked pressed cheeses'", fromages à pâte pressée cuite in French.
-Most varieties have few if any holes, or holes that are much smaller than the large holes found in some Emmental or its imitations.
+Most varieties have few if any holes, called Eyes, or holes that are much smaller than the large holes found in some Emmental or its imitations.
 The general eating characteristics of the cheeses are a firm but still elastic texture, flavour that is not sharp, acidic or salty, but rather nutty and buttery.
 When melted, which they often are in cooking, they are "gooey", and "slick, stretchy and runny".